reivajpg/tvbox/README.md

-# tvbox
+# TV Box
-Mi tvbox configs and tools
+My tvbox configs and tools

+##Remotes
+Configuration of LibreElec/CoreElec for the use of remotes, I use a remote of Sony TV...